quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 reset the max_ack_delay timer and Ack-Eliciting Threshold counter (as any ACK would do).

+When an ack-eliciting packet is received with a packet number less than Largest Acked, this still triggers an immediate acknowledgement in an effort to avoid the packet being spuriously declared lost.

 See {{examples}} for examples explaining this behavior.
 See {{set-threshold}}
 for guidance on how to choose the reordering threshold value when sending ACK_FREQUENCY frames.